Bands and Performing Groups: Klezmer, Jewish, and Related or Derivative musics

 Klezmer Bands, "D"

 Davka has been called neo-Jewish-roots-fusion, the acoustic equivalent of a Chagall painting, New klezmer-Middle-Eastern-jazz fusion, Middle-Eastern Ashkenazi jazz, fiddler-on-too-much -Turkish -coffee.
 Whatever the label, DAVKA's music is filled with passion, lyricism and virtuosic interplay.
 Ori Nir in Israel's Ha'Aretz put it this way, "Davka does with Jewish motives what composer Bela Bartok does with traditional Hungarian motives.
 The result is impressive - the group creates rich, colorful, and polished harmonies infused with inspiration."
 Davka is Paul Hanson, Bassoon, Daniel Hoffman, violin, Kevin Mummey, percussion, and Moses Sedler, cello.
 The band has three CDs, an eponymous first album, "Lavy's Dream" (1996), both of which were rereleased on Tzadik in 2000.
 The third release, "Judith" came out on Tzadik in 1999.
-You can also hear about half an hour of one of their performances at the Ashkenaz '97 Festival in Toronto.
 Web: www.davkamusic.com.
-E-mail Davka.
 (Daniel Hoffman).

 di bostoner klezmer, Boston, MA - listing under "bostoner klezmer, di".
 (Dena Ressler)

 Avraham Rosenblum & Diaspora, were formerly known as the "Diaspora Yeshiva Band, " the first country and eastern/klez/Chassidic rock band.
 The band was formed in the early seventies in Jerusalem ... multi Israel Chassidic Festival winners ... still kicking into Y2K ... new album "Jerusalem is Calling".
 RARE Productions, 800-358-0671.
-Web: http://www.diasporaband.com/.
-E-mail Diaspora.
+Web: https://www.diasporaband.com/.
 (Avraham Rosenblum)

 Fans first heard Divahn's Mizrakhi/Sephardic grooves deep in the heart of Texas.
 This Austin-based quartet infuses traditional songs with sophisticated harmonies and arrangements using tabla, cello, rabel, banjo and other instruments, plus vocals in Hebrew, Ladino, Persian, Arabic and Aramaic.
 The group distinguishes itself as the only all-female ensemble performing Mizrakhi-influenced music in the US, and features vocalist Galeet Dardashti, who comes from a long line of eminent Iranian singers.
 Divahn captures the breadth and diversity of Mizrakhi and Sephardi music throughout the centuries, while simultaneously creating and redefining innovative directions for the music in the present.
-For more information on Divahn or their recently released debut CD: www.divahn.com.
-E-mail Divahn.
+For more information on Divahn itself, or their eponymous debut CD or 2020's Shalhevet: www.divahn.com.
 (Galeet Dardashti)

 Duo De Cecco-Jeszensky Veneto, Italy.
 We play music from Transylvania: jewish, hungarian, roumanian, hutsul.
 We embrace also the experience of contemporary classical music (use of prepared piano), ancient music (basso continuo on organ), ragtime.
 The two musicians are: Giovanni De Cecco: piano, toy piano, organ, caval, fluier, zongora; Leonardo Jeszensky: violin, bracsa, stroh violin.
 Tel: 0039 3471581706.
 Web: www.giovannidececco.com.
-E-mail Duo De Cecco-Jeszensky.
 (Giovanni De Cecco)

 to top of page To top of page